-Bring spring or filtered drinking water to 170°F in a kettle.
-Add 1/4 - 1/2 tsp of tea leafs to a cup.
-Always pour boiling water over tea leafs and let steep Whisk minutes.
+Bring filtered or spring water to 170°F. Add 1/4 - 1/2 tsp of tea leaves to an 8oz cup.
+Pour boiling water over the tea leaves and let steep Whisk minutes.

 Ceremonial Matcha: Please note that in order to brew Ceremonial Matcha you will need a set of Japanese tea ceremony tools.
 (Bowls, scoops, and a whisk).